GuyKabiri/Cuboids-Shearsort-MPI/README.md

 ```

 ### Even Iterations
-In even iteration each row of the matrix beign sorted in ascending order if it is an even row, or in descending order if it is an odd row.
+In even iteration, each row of the matrix is sorted in ascending order if it is an even row, or in descending order if it is an odd row.
 ```
 |  1 |  8 | 13 | 14 |    ->
 | 11 |  7 |  6 |  4 |    <-